American Cetacean Society

-Founded in 1967, the American Cetacean Society (ACS) was the first whale conservation group in the world.
+The American Cetacean Society (ACS) is a whale conservation group and was the first of its kind when founded in 1967.
 ACS is a 501(c)(3) non-profit organization with an office in San Pedro, California and chapters in Los Angeles, Orange County, Puget Sound (Seattle), Monterey, San Francisco, and a Student Coalition based out of Indiana University.
 The mission of the American Cetacean Society is to protect whales, dolphins, porpoises, and their habitats through public education, research grants, and conservation actions.
 ACS's programs are almost entirely conducted by volunteers.

 How it began

-The history of ACS is rich in irony.
 While founders Bemi DeBus and Clark Cameron were exploring the notion of eradicating world hunger by "farming" whales, they discovered that the whales themselves needed saving.
 They looked for an appropriate conservation group to collaborate with, but found nothing.
 With the help of the scientists, educators, and yacht owners who volunteered to take people whale watching, ACS was launched on November 3, 1967.
 At that time, it was the only whale conservation group on the planet and the first to take groups of children on whale watching trips.

 During the past 30 years, more than two million children and thousands of adults have enjoyed whale watching trips sponsored by ACS.
 The impact of these grassroots efforts can be measured by the increasing worldwide popularity of whale watching (a one billion dollar per year industry that now attracts nine million participants in 87 countries) and the growth of a global conservation movement that ACS helped to launch.

 ACS's grassroots efforts to raise awareness and inspire people through whale watching and other educational programs led to a campaign that produced one of conservation's greatest success stories - the recovery of the Pacific gray whale.
 This is the only species of great whales to be removed from the Endangered Species List.